-- Relax.
+- Relax using all your senses.
 Take a bath, listen to music, play a game, sing, or meditate.

 - Spend time with positive people who make you feel comfortable and you can be yourself around.

-- Remind yourself that everyone’s body is different and that not everyone is meant to be the same shape or size.
+- Remind yourself that everyone’s body is unique and not everyone is meant to be the same shape or size.

 - Be critical of advertisements, magazines and the media.
-Many people will write letters to a company if they find their ads or articles upsetting or hurtful.
+Many people will send emails or messagesto a company if they find their ads or articles upsetting or hurtful.

 - Make yourself smile when you look in the mirror.
 It might feel weird at first, but after a while, you could start to notice a difference in the way you see yourself.